Mako11z/JustPositivity/README.md

 ## Overview

-The JustPositivity app is a platform designed to promote positivity by allowing users to create and share positive entries.
-Whether it's a moment of gratitude, a personal achievement, or a source of inspiration, JustPositivity is a space to celebrate and share positivity.
+  JustPositivity is a platform designed to promote positivity by allowing users to reflect and create positive entries.
+Whether it's a moment of gratitude, a personal achievement, or a source of inspiration, JustPositivity is a space to celebrate positivity.

 ## Features